Dacia's 2026 budget car bonanza! Two new hybrids, two new EVs, a big estate and more | Auto Express

 Another ‘big’ Dacia: an estate

 Dacia has pushed into the midsize ‘C-segment’ with the seven-seat Jogger MPV and 2025’s Bigster SUV.
-The firm is delighted with the latter’s introduction, having delivered 57,000 units from April to November 2025.
+The firm is delighted with the latter’s introduction, having delivered 67,573 units in the second half of 2025.
 Marotte reckons that could grow to 85,000 this year, its first full year.

 But Dacia won’t stop its upmarket push there; in fact, the Bigster’s launch has only given the brand confidence.
 “After Bigster [we] will deliver a second car in the C-segment.
 This will be announced later this year, quite late,” confirmed product boss Lévy-Bencheton.
 “Of course, [it’s] not a second SUV, we’re trying to maximise our coverage with a very complimentary offer targeting a different customer pool.”

-Auto Express has scooped the new model, a practical and spacious estate, referred to internally as C-Neo.
+Auto Express has scooped the new model, a practical but dynamic-looking estate, referred to internally as C-Neo.
 It’ll share its platform and engines with the Bigster.
+Marotte teased that the model wouldn't have an entirely conventional bodystyle: "There will be a very significant space for different silhouettes, which might not be the historical hatch or the historical wagon that we had on the European market."
+We're expecting the new wagon to be pretty rakish by Dacia's utilitarian standards.

 And finally…Duster and Bigster Hybrid 4x4